'We will not roll over:' UK stands firm over French threats

 British Foreign Secretary Liz Truss warned France that the U.K. will “not roll over” in the face of what she termed “unreasonable” threats from Paris.
 French fishing crews stood their ground, demanding a political solution to a local dispute that has become the latest battleground between Britain and the European Union.

-Both sides have accused each other of contravening the post-Brexit trade deal that the U.K. signed with the European Union, which came into force at the start of this year.
+Both sides have accused each other of contravening the post-Brexit trade deal that the U.K. signed with the European Union, which came into force this year.

 France has threatened to bar British boats from some of its ports and tighten checks on boats and trucks carrying British goods if more French vessels aren’t licensed to fish in U.K. waters by Tuesday.
 Paris has also suggested it might restrict energy supplies to the Channel Islands — British Crown dependencies that lie off the coast of France and are heavily dependent on French electricity.

-Paris says some vessels have been denied permits to fish in waters where they have long sailed.
+Paris says some French fishing boats have been denied permits to fish in waters where they have long sailed, scooping up lobster, sea snails, sea bream and other fish from the English Channel.
 Britain says it has granted 98% of applications from EU vessels, and now the dispute comes down to just a few dozen French boats with insufficient paperwork.

 “We allocated the fishing licenses completely in line with what is in the trade agreement with the EU and the French need to withdraw those threats,” Truss said.

-On Sunday, French President Emmanuel Macron and British Prime Minister Boris Johnson met on the sidelines of the Group of 20 leaders summit in Rome, but little progress on resolving the dispute appears to have been made.
+On Sunday, French President Emmanuel Macron and British Prime Minister Boris Johnson met on the sidelines of the Group of 20 leaders summit in Rome, and shared an arm-bump greeting and knowing smiles as they met again Monday at the U.N. climate talks in Glasgow, but there was no announcement from either government of a breakthrough.

-Macron has warned that unless Britain made a “significant move” to ease the dispute, Paris would introduce more stringent port and border checks from Tuesday.
+The French president’s office confirmed that the port blockade would begin at midnight if no compromise is found.

 Truss, echoing Johnson, said the U.K. would respond by triggering dispute resolution measures in the post-Brexit trade deal to seek “compensatory measures” if France carries out its threats.